 The Woolpack

 Boasting the best beer garden in the area, The Woolpack on bustling Bermondsey Street is a warm-weather favourite.
 On a sunny day, you’ll find every man and his dog (literally, this place is prime for pup-watching) jostling for a highly coveted garden table.
-But even when the sun isn’t shining – as crazy as that sounds – The Woolpack delivers.
+But even when the sun isn’t shining – rare as that is – The Woolpack delivers.
 Inside, it’s all vintage tiling and wood panelling, with a wrought iron spiral staircase connecting two spacious floors.
-Settle into one of the leather banquettes for a bite to eat: the sizable menu features everything from spicy jackfruit salad to classic cheeseburgers.
+If you’re peckish, it would be criminal not to visit one of the many excellent restaurants in London Bridge, but if you find yourself ensconced here the sizeable menu features everything from spicy jackfruit salad to classic cheeseburgers.
 There’s also a decent wine list and a solid selection of interesting craft beers to match.

 The Market Porter